rmarasigan/aws-essentials/cloud-practitioner-essentials/aws-ec2.md

 Amazon EC2 provides pay-as-you-go pricing and a broad selection of hardware and software that's available via the AWS Marketplace by using Amazon Machine Images (AMIs)

+* Pay only for what you use
+* Resizable compute capacity
+* Complete control of your computing resources
+* Reduced time required to obtain and boot new server instances

 <img src = "assets/img/amazon-ec2-ami.png" width = "50%" height = "50%"/>

 Template for: